Muhammed Badamosi: Olympique de Ngor

 After spending less than a full season with Real de Banjul, Badamosi moved to Senegal Premier League club, Olympique de Ngor on a season loan from Real de Banjul.
 He may not have had the opportunity to get the goals rolling at the back of the net in the GFA League First Division, but he made use of his time in Senegal as he became one of the best finishers in Senegalese football.
 Just in his first year, he registered seven goals in thirteen appearances as he became the target of several top clubs.

 FUS Rabat

 After a season with Olympique de Ngor, Badamosi would go on to be the target of many clubs in Senegal and other top African countries.
 Following negotiations with several to top clubs, he made a permanent switch to Morocco Botola club, FUS Rabat.
 He joined the club on a four-year deal.
 He made his debut against Raja Casablanca on September 26, 2017 in the Moroccan Throne Cup match which played to a goalless draw.
 He scored his first Botola goal in FUS Rabat 2–0 win of Racing de Casablanca on 28 October 2017.

 Kortrijk

 On 5 October 2020, he signed a four-year contract with Kortrijk in Belgium.
 Due to visa delays, he did not arrive to Belgium until three weeks later.

 Loan to Čukarički

 In the summer of 2022, Badamosi joined Čukarički in Serbia on loan with an option to buy.

+Al-Hazem

+On 25 August 2023, Badamosi joined Saudi Pro League club Al-Hazem on a one-year loan from Čukarički.

+Return to Belgium

+On 28 August 2024, Badamosi moved to Standard Liège on loan with an option to buy.

+Abha

+On 1 February 2025, Badamosi joined Saudi First Division League club Abha on a six-month loan.